gcollazo/BrowserRefresh-Sublime/README.md

 # Browser Refresh for Sublime Text

-After installing this plugin you can hit `command + shift + r` on Mac OS X or `ctrl + shift + r` on Windows while using your favorite browser, the last active window will come to the foreground *(optional in Chrome, Canary, Safari and WebKit on Mac)* and reload the active tab.
+After installing this plugin you can hit `command + shift + r` on Mac OS X or `ctrl + shift + r` on Windows while using your favorite browser, the last active window will come to the foreground *(you can turn this off in Chrome, Canary, Safari, WebKit and Yandex on Mac)* and reload the active tab.
 If the current file is unsaved, it will be saved before the browser is activated and reloaded.

 ## Settings
 To edit settings go to `Preferences > Package Settings > Browser Refresh`